grantpalin/wp-plugin-embed-swagger/readme.txt

 An absolute URL must be provided within the quotes.
 The URL must point to a valid Swagger spec file, typically ending with `.json`.

-Custom styles can be applied to the iframe by adding rules to `swagger-embed-container`, e.g.:
+Custom styles can be applied to the iframe by adding rules to `embed-swagger-container`, e.g.:

-    .swagger-embed-container {
+    .embed-swagger-container {
         /* custom styles here */
     }